billingb/bowling-scorer/README.md

 ## Working on the project

 ### Prerequisites
-* node.js version 4 or newer
+* node.js version 4 or newer (this project uses ES6)

 ### Workspace Setup
 * Run `npm install` to pull down the project packages